Meisaka/WaveAsm/README.md

  - .DB - Same as .DATA currently
  - .DW - Similar to .DATA, except encode each value as a 16 bit Word
  - .DD - Similar to .DATA, except encode each value as a 32 bit Doubleword
+ - .RESERVE - allocate a number of bytes
+ - .FILL - with 1 argument is just like reserve.
+When used with 2 arguments: first is byte count, second is a value to fill the bytes with.

 Note:
 .ORG generates code to run a at specified address, but the default output format is flat and does not support this, so a relocator or specific base load address will be needed.